Print

 • Did you apply for the job that is being offered?

-Receiving a job offer from a company that you haven't submitted a job application with can be one of the first signs that the offer is not real.
+Receiving an unsolicited job offer can be one of the first signs that the offer is not real.

 We will never request money to be paid to another organisation, company or account